 The Sadvritta are particular conduct principles unique to Ayurveda.
-They significantly contribute to enhancing individual well-being and fostering growth of a cultured society and nation.
-These principles offer direction regarding personal and communal behavior and assist in discerning right from wrong.
-It can be asserted that Sadvritta is a vital tool in modern age for preventing and addressing root causes of various health issues.
-In summary, Sadvritta is not merely a moral guideline fundamental aspect of a Ayurveda's comprehensive health philosophy.
+They significantly contribute to enhancing individual well-being and fostering the growth of a cultured society and nation.
+These principles offer direction regarding personal and communal behaviour and assist in discerning right from wrong.
+It can be asserted that Sadvritta is a vital tool in the modern age for preventing and addressing the root causes of various health issues.

+In summary, Sadvritta is not merely a moral guideline but a fundamental aspect of Ayurveda's comprehensive health philosophy.
 It encompasses mental, physical, and social aspects, promoting a lifestyle in harmony with nature and society.
 By adhering to Sadvritta, one can attain both personal wellness and communal social balance.